aheedshah/monsters-rolodex/README.md

+# About this Project
+This is a basic React project I did while learning it.
+It contains basic React code which lets you search for monsters all of which are imported using a JSON.

+Clone it using `git clone` in your terminal and run it using the steps below:

-# Getting Started with Create React App
+# Getting Started with this React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).